wlg1/wlg1.github.io/ch2.1.md

 How do we calculate the value of this orthogonal vector $$C$$ we want to move on?

-In this case, because we want to keep the value of x and change the value of y, and y is a basis vector, we can move parallel to the y-direction by simply changing the y-coordinate value.
-But let's actually calculate vector C in terms of $$V$$ and $$x$$, because this calculation can be generalized to the case where the feature we want to change is not on a basis vector.
+In this case, because we want to keep the value of x and change the value of y, and y is a basis vector, we can move in the y-direction by simply changing the y-coordinate value.
+Notice that vector $$C$$ is parallel to the y-direction, and thus moving along $$C$$ means moving along $$y$$.

+Even so, let's actually calculate vector C in terms of $$V$$ and $$x$$, because this calculation can be generalized to the case where the feature we want to change is not on a basis vector.

 First, let's describe what we want, and then translate that description into mathematics.
 Overall, we want: